 - Henry A. Kissinger Center for Global Affairs

 Hal Brands is the Henry A. Kissinger Distinguished Professor of Global Affairs at the Johns Hopkins School of Advanced International Studies (SAIS).
-He is also a columnist for Bloomberg Opinion and the author or editor of several books, including "American Grand Strategy in the Age of Trump."
+He is also a columnist for Bloomberg Opinion.

-His research focuses on U.S. foreign policy and defense strategy.
-Brands has served as special assistant to the Secretary of Defense for Strategic Planning from 2015 to 2016.
-He has also served as lead writer for the Commission on the National Defense Strategy for the United States, and consulted with a range of government offices and agencies in the intelligence and national security communities.
+Brands served as Special Assistant to the Secretary of Defense for Strategic Planning from 2015 to 2016, and has been a Council on Foreign Relations International Affairs Fellow.
+He has also consulted with a range of government offices and agencies in the intelligence and national security communities and served as lead writer for the Commission on the National Defense Strategy for the United States.